Getting Started with CSDL & other Librarian Resources

 12 Magazines | 21 Journals | +9k Conference Proceedings | New Video Library

-Consult with your sales representative or email us at csdl@computer.org to ensure you have access to the full library or add additional packages to your subscription.
+To consult with your sales representative, visit this page for their contact information.
+Email us at csdl@computer.org to ensure you have access to the full library or add additional packages to your subscription.

 Setup